AnyiT02/AI-Journal/README.md

 I used AI to help me with my second research paper, my reflection paper, and resource paper.
 11/11 - Anyi Tasong.

 I used AI to help with a summary for my LGBTQ class.
 11/18 - Anyi Tasong

+I used AI to find cheaper alternatives.
+12/1 - Anyi Tasong